echurchill/WorldEdit_City/README.txt

 *****************************************
 * Command line options
-/Build.js [..city block option..]
-[HELP] [RANDOM] [FIRSTTIME] Build again on this spot using the location's natural random seed, this can be overridden Each city block built uses a random seed based on it's XYZ location
+/Fab.js [..city block option..]
+[HELP] [RANDOM] [FIRSTTIME] Fabricate again on this spot using the location's natural random seed, this can be overridden Each city block built uses a random seed based on it's XYZ location

 >>city block options..